 5. SAILING INSTRUCTIONS

-Offshore Division 2018 General Sailing Instructions are contained in the Fishing Bay Yacht Club Yearbook and online at www.fbyc.net.
-Any Event Sailing Instructions will be made available according to the Event Notice.
+2022 Offshore Division General Sailing Instructions, which are online at www.fbyc.net, as well as any Event Sailing Instructions which will be made available according to the Event Notice.

 6. SKIPPERS’ MEETING

 When held, a Skippers’ Meeting will be specified in the Event Notice for that event and held at the Flagpole on the Jackson Creek side unless specified elsewhere.

 7. RACING AREAS

-The starting area will be specified in the Event Notice for that event.
-The racing area(s) will may be in the Fishing Bay area in the vicinity of the areas designated “A”, “B”, “C” and “D” on the chartlet as shown in FBYC Sailing Yearbook Appendix C and online at www.fbyc.net; and in the mouth of the Piankatank River.
+The starting and racing areas will be specified in the Event Notice for that event.
+The racing area(s) may be in the areas as shown in FBYC Sailing Yearbook Appendix B and online at www.fbyc.net.

-The scoring system is as defined in the Offshore General Sailing Instructions (available in the Yearbook or online www.fbyc.net), except as modified by an Event Notice.
+The scoring system is as defined in the Offshore General Sailing Instructions (available online www.fbyc.net), except as modified by an Event Notice.